qms95/nlp-processor/notes.md

 * Cfdister - restructure data into a conditional frequency distribution
 * Other? - restructure data by other metric (rhyming, similarity, etc.)
 * Assembler loop - takes structure above and outputs one word
-    - Maybe should wrap in a sentence loop, line-by-line loop, paragraph
+    - Maybe should wrap in a sentence loop, line-by-line loop, paragraph loop,